 In classical education, a student learns how to relate facts into a unified, organic whole.
 But facts cannot be unified into conceptual frameworks unless they are first known and understood.
 Therefore, a good education requires knowledge and understanding of facts and a focus on content.
-Many schools fail precisely because they try to teach concepts without facts and how to understand them.
+Many schools fail precisely because they try to teach concepts without knowledge.
+The solution is a content-based curriculum aimed at mastery.

 Our students range in age from 8-18.